To protect and improve the water quality of Long Pond

 Julie St. Don

-Long Pond Association holds an annual meeting in July or August to elect a Board of Directors and to conduct any other business of the Association.
+Long Pond Association holds an annual meeting on the 3rd Saturday in July to elect a Board of Directors and to conduct any other business of the Association.

 Each lake is unique and each has its own group of people - the property owners and visitors to the lake - who are passionate about the quality of the lake and its future.